Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 ### Task 1: Create the transactions table

-1. Switch to Visual Studio, in Solution Explorer expand the **SQL Scripts** folder and open the file `Create Table.sql`
+1. Switch to Visual Studio, in Solution Explorer expand the **SQL Scripts** folder and open the file `Create Table.sql`.

     ![Screenshot of the Visual Studio Solution Explorer expanded to Create Table.sql.](./media/visual-studio-solution-explorer-sql-scripts-create-table.png "Visual Studio Solution Explorer")